Fading Audio and Audio Effects

 The Basics tab is always visible, but has a small but important difference from how the Basics tab usually appears.

-Because Fade cues can target both cues and patches, a pop-up menu appears next to the Target field to switch between cue targeting and patch targeting.
-When Patch is selected from this menu, a second pop-up menu appears which allows you to select the patch that you want to fade.
+Because Fade cues can target cues, patches, and maps, a pop-up menu appears next to the Target field to switch these different types of targets.
+When Patch or Audio Map are selected from this menu, a second pop-up menu appears which allows you to select the patch or map that you want to fade.

 The Triggers tab is always visible and behaves the same way that it always does.